redhat-developer/devconsole-git/minishift/README.md

 After running this, you can verify all containers running container inside minishift using `docker ps`.

-**Note**: If you miss this, docker daemon inside minishift couldn't find latest built image which causes `ImagePullBackOff` as we are using `ImagePullPolicy: IfNotPresent`
+**Note**: If you miss this, docker daemon inside minishift will not find the latest image, causing an `ImagePullBackOff` as we are using `ImagePullPolicy: IfNotPresent`

 ### Creating resources required to run Git Service